This page lets you specify the SQL dialects (DBMS-specific versions of SQL) used in various scopes.

 Overall, it is useful to specify the Global dialect if you work with a single DBMS (for example, PostgreSQL) and you want to activate code assistance that is specific for this DBMS.
 Otherwise, if you have two projects that use PostgreSQL and Oracle, it is better to specify the Project dialect for each project.

-Right-click the editing area of the input pane, select Change Dialect (<current_dialect>), and select the necessary dialect.
+Right-click the editing area and select Change Dialect (<current_dialect>) to.
+In the Change SQL Dialect window, select a dialect.

 Disable syntax error highlighting

-Right-click the editing area of the input pane, select Change Dialect (<current_dialect>), and select <Generic SQL>. <Generic SQL> supports completion and highlighting for SQL keywords, table and column names.
-Syntax error highlighting for this option is disabled (statements in the Editor area are shown as syntactically correct).
+Right-click the editing area of the input pane, select Change Dialect, and select Generic SQL.
+The Generic SQL dialect supports completion and highlighting for SQL keywords, table and column names.
+Syntax error highlighting is disabled, that is all statements in a query console are shown as syntactically correct).

 If nothing is specified in this section, all the .sql and .ddl in your project inherit the project dialect, and all the files that are outside the project – the global dialect.